Savantford/foundry-weirdwizard/README.md

 For a comprehensive list of bug reports and feedback given, please check our [Notion's board](https://www.notion.so/gado-publishing/Foundry-s-Weird-Wizard-Issues-59094762fce441269199d10747e1c807) or the [Issues](https://github.com/Savantford/foundry-weirdwizard/issues) here in GitHub.

 Thank you for all the reports and feedback!

+# Acknowledgments
+A big thanks to all the Foundry VTT Discord community!
+You guys are amazing and I couldn't pull any of this without your help.

+I also wanted to personally mention these folks for their patience and effort towards helping me out to get this done.
+In alphabetical order: ChaosOS, Mana, Mezryss 💖, mxzf and Zhell.
+Thank you humbly!

+# Credits
+*Shadow of the Weird Wizard* is a fantasy game written and designed by **Robert J. Schwalb**, published by [Schwalb Entertainment](https://schwalbentertainment.com/).